TimGW/SliderPickerLibrary/README.md

 * Snapping to a position when scrolling or flinging the recyclerview and put the item center in the recyclerview center
 * Use both in horizontally or vertically orientation
 * optional scaling effect to increase the size of centered items
-* callback method which is called at an interval to update your UI
+* callback method which is called at a customizable interval to update your UI
 * prevent an overscrolling issue when using smoothscroll by implementing a custom `LinearSmoothScroller`